NASCAR O'Reilly Auto Parts Series at Martinsville Speedway

-Spring race
+March race

-The US Marine Corps 250 is a NASCAR O'Reilly Auto Parts Series stock car racing spring event at Martinsville Speedway, in Martinsville, Virginia, originally held from 1982 to 1994 as a standalone spring meeting, but starting in 2021 returns as part of a three-day tripleheader along with the NASCAR Whelen Modified Tour and NASCAR Cup Series.
+The NFPA 250 is a NASCAR O'Reilly Auto Parts Series stock car racing spring event at Martinsville Speedway, in Martinsville, Virginia, originally held from 1982 to 1994 as a standalone spring meeting, but starting in 2021 returns as part of a three-day tripleheader along with the NASCAR Whelen Modified Tour and NASCAR Cup Series.

-Austin Hill is the defending race winner.
+Justin Allgaier is the defending race winner.

 History

 It was first held as a Late Model Sportsman and Modified doubleheader in 1970, and in 1982 the Late Model Sportsman feature changed to a touring format for the original 1982 Budweiser Late Model Sportsman season, and stayed as a touring race until 1994.
 Following the 1994 season, both of Martinsville's race, the Miller 500 and the Advance Auto 500, were converted to Late Model only races.
 The March Late Model race was discontinued at the end of the 1997 season.

 In 2021, the Xfinity Series restored Martinsville's spring date as a night race in support of the Cup Series' Blue-Emu Maximum Pain Relief 500 and aligned with the Modified Tour where the two series race over consecutive nights, instead of racing on one day.
 The race is one of two Xfinity events at the short track along with the Draft Top 250 in the fall.

 The race changed distances several times in its history.
 When first held in 1970, the Late Model Sportsman and Modified features were both 250 laps, covering 131.2 mi.
 Following the addition of local Late Models and the conversion of the Modified race into part of the NASCAR's regional touring series in 1985, the two touring races were decreased to 200 laps, 105.2 mi with a 100 lap, 52.6 mi Late Model feature, where it remained until the Modifieds were removed for the 1993 season, when the distance was increased to 300 laps, 157.8 mi for the touring Busch Grand National cars, and 200 laps, 105.2 mi for the Late Model race.
 When the race format became strictly Late Model only, the qualifying races and Late Model feature (25 lap heat races and last chance race) totaled 300 laps.
 The race was discontinued after the 1997 season, and only the fall race was held for Late Models.

-The race was never 500 laps, miles, or kilometers in distance at any point in its history.
-The "500" originated from Martinsville's two traditional combination Late Model and/or Modified races that resulted in a 500-lap format: